-(1) Consists of 5,743,579 shares of common stock of the Company that are held by the trust, as to which Mr. Seligman disclaims beneficial ownership except to the extent of his pecuniary interest, if any, therein.
+(3) Consists of 5,743,579 shares of common stock of the Company that are held by the trust, as to which Mr. Seligman disclaims beneficial ownership except to the extent of his pecuniary interest, if any, therein.

-(2) Consists of 12,507,732 shares of common stock of the Company that are held by the trust, as to which Mr. Seligman disclaims beneficial ownership except to the extent of his pecuniary interest, if any, therein.
+(4) Consists of 12,507,732 shares of common stock of the Company that are held by the trust, as to which Mr. Seligman disclaims beneficial ownership except to the extent of his pecuniary interest, if any, therein.

-(3) Consists of 7,507,318 shares of common stock of the Company that are held by the trust, as to which Ms. Seligman disclaims beneficial ownership except to the extent of her pecuniary interest, if any, therein.
+(5) Consists of 7,507,318 shares of common stock of the Company that are held by the trust, as to which Ms. Seligman disclaims beneficial ownership except to the extent of her pecuniary interest, if any, therein.

-(4) Consists of shares owned by the Scott J. Seligman 1993 Irrevocable Dynasty Trust, Scott J. Seligman 1993 Long Term Irrevocable Dynasty Trust, K.I.S.S.
+- (6) Consists of shares owned by the Scott J. Seligman 1993 Irrevocable Dynasty Trust, Scott J. Seligman 1993 Long Term Irrevocable Dynasty Trust, K.I.S.S.
 Dynasty Trust No. 9, K.I.S.S.
 Dynasty Trust No. 5 and Sandra Seligman 1993 Long Term Irrevocable Trust holding an aggregate of 56% of the voting common stock in the Company.
-Mr. Rubenstein, trustee to the Seligman family, holds sole voting and dispositive power over shares held by such trusts.

-- (5) Mr. Scott J. Seligman, vice president of the Company and founder of the Bank, holds sole voting and dispositive power over shares held by this trust. - (6) Consists of 1,483,180 shares of common stock of the Company that are held by The Seth Seligman Meltzer Revocable Living Trust. - (7) Excludes 7,507,318 shares of common stock held by the K.I.S.S.
+Mr. Rubenstein, trustee to the Seligman family, holds sole voting and dispositive power over shares held by such trusts. - (7) Mr. Scott J. Seligman, vice president of the Company and founder of the Bank, holds sole voting and dispositive power over shares held by this trust. - (8) Consists of (i) 1,483,180 shares of common stock of the Company that are held by The Seth Seligman Meltzer Revocable Living Trust, (ii) 1,000 shares of common stock held by Mr. Meltzer's wife, and (iii) 1,000 shares of common stock held by Mr. Meltzer's sons. - (9) Excludes 7,507,318 shares of common stock held by the K.I.S.S.
 Dynasty Trust No. 5 and 1,473,723 shares held by the Sandra Seligman 1993 Long Term Irrevocable Trust, for which in each case Ms. Seligman is the grantor, but has no voting or dispositive power over the shares held in such trust.